| | |

 Tip 11

-That most spa leaks are found due to a faulty shaft seal on the pump/motor
+That most spa leaks are found due to a faulty shaft seal on the pump/motor assembly?

 Tip 12